 But what makes a good carer?
 There are many different attributes a good carer should possess and it can be useful to identify these when you are looking for your own.
 From having the necessary qualifications and experience to meet your needs, to being a caring and supportive individual, carers must be well-rounded and dynamic individuals.

 In this post, we will be identifying five qualities needed to be a good carer, so that you can make sure you find the best carer to meet your needs.
-We’ve also spoken to some of the carers on our platform to find out why these skills are so important in their work.
+We’ve also spoken to some of the carers on our platform to find out why these skills are so important in home care services work.

 1. They’re passionate about their job